 Lapse risk is mitigated by focusing on providing exceptionally high levels of service.
 Lapse rates are closely monitored and unexpected experience is investigated.
-Despite the current challenging and uncertain economic and geopolitical environment, policy lapse rates remain low.
+Despite the current challenging and uncertain economic and geopolitical environment, policy lapse rates remain low, stable and as expected.